-Mr. Smith was named Executive Vice President, General Counsel and Corporate Secretary of Scotts Miracle-Gro in July 2013 and Chief Compliance Officer of Scotts Miracle-Gro in October 2013.
-Prior to July 2013, he had served as Vice President, Global Consumer Legal and Assistant General Counsel of Scotts LLC since October 2011.
-Prior to 2012, Mr. Smith held various managerial roles at the Company.
+Mr. Smith was named Executive Vice President, General Counsel and Corporate Secretary of the Company in July 2013 and Chief Compliance Officer of the Company in October 2013.
+Prior to July 2013, he had served as Vice President, Global Consumer Legal and Assistant General Counsel since October 2011.